310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p3.md

 He’s pickin’ a fight, so let’s accept his challenge.

 ‘Course, we’ll be the losers here if we lose ourselves to anger and start throwin’ punches — and “he hit me first” ain’t gonna cut it as an excuse.
-But a nerdy young master[^25] like yourself would know that much at least, right?
+But a nerdy young master like yourself would know that much at least, right?[^2]
 {% endbubble %}

 {% bubble Keito v2 cg %}
 …Of course I do.

 He’s right on one part: I was caught in a delusion.
-I couldn’t effectively wave off the *klesha*[^26] plaguing my mind, when I’m meant to perform here on stage…
+I couldn’t effectively wave off the *klesha* plaguing my mind, when I’m meant to perform here on stage…[^3]

 It doesn’t matter how bizarre or unimaginable this situation is, the guests are still our guests.
 It’s our duty to ensure our guests are satisfied.